-Sales and marketing expense increased from prior year primarily due to funding received in the prior year for the IAP program and additional investment needed to implement our go-to-market strategy.
-Sales and marketing expense remained consistent compared to Q1 2021.
+Sales and marketing expense increased from prior year primarily due to investment needed to implement our go to market strategy, which included a growth of headcount, consultants, modifications to commission plans and additional virtual marketing events.
 We expect that sales and marketing expense will increase with added resources, additional spend on advertising and with the accrual of variable sales compensation on new sales.
 As we grow, we plan to re-invest our growth into resources to pursue additional growth with a focus on sales and marketing.
 See "Forward Looking Statements" above.